 Amazing footnote: many of these basic ingredients that make up the bulk of my beauty routine come from my home state – Wyoming!
 Some of the best bentonite in the world comes from Newcastle, Wyoming – 90 minutes from where I grew up.
 Most baking soda in the U.S. and 25% of the baking soda in the world comes from Green River, Wyoming.
-So I guess what I’m saying is… I guess I was born to be a hippie?
+So I guess what I’m saying is… seems like maybe I was born to be a hippie?!

 References [ + ]